Russian Orthodox Autonomous Church: Seizure of churches and relics

 On January 16, 2012, the first hierarch of the ROAC, Valentin (Rusantsov), died.
 The seizure of churches in Suzdal and the Suzdal district, the departure of priests and laypeople and the death of Valentin (Rusantsov) weakened the position of the ROAC.
 Bishop Gregory (Lourié) noted at the beginning of 2012 that only 3 churches remained in Suzdal: "a small church in the "sleeping area" of the town and two house churches in the center are all that were not state property <...> A few years ago their capacity would not have been enough for Sunday services, but now there is enough <...> In the villages of the Suzdal district, the picture was similar, with one exception, the village of Ves. <...> In other villages, parishes either collapsed (mostly elderly parishioners stopped going to church at all, and some began to go to Suzdal), or, as in the largest village parish of the village of Borisovskoye, <...> they moved to the ROC MP after their rector.".

 On October 26, 2016, a trial began in Yaroslavl on the seizure from the ROAC community of the church of the Vladimir Icon of the Mother of God on Bozhedomka, transferred to the use of the ROAC in 1999.
 On November 21 of the same year, a decision was made to withdraw the church.
 In May 2017, bailiffs ordered the rector to vacate the premises.

-On December 19, 2018, in Tula, the Appellate instance of the Arbitration Court on the claim of the Klintsу Diocese of the Russian Orthodox Church decided to withdraw from the ROAC community the Church of Elijah the Prophet, located in Trubchevsk, Bryansk Oblast.
+On December 19, 2018, in Tula, the Appellate instance of the Arbitration Court on the claim of the Klintsy Diocese of the Russian Orthodox Church decided to withdraw from the ROAC community the Church of Elijah the Prophet, located in Trubchevsk, Bryansk Oblast.
 The modern building of the Church was built in 1845, and in 1890-1893 it was completely rebuilt.
 This is the last of the churches belonging to the ROAC, built before the revolution of 1917.